kressdev/RagdollTrainer/README.md

 Setting firstSteps true also rewards foot spacing to keep feet apart.
 This prevents feet from crossing over and tripping up the ragdoll as it learns to walk forward.

-Joint drive spring strength and max force are doubled from the example.
+Early training spring strength and damper are 140k and 3k respectively.
 This provides stiffer more responsive joints.

-## Behavior Controller
+However these settings cause more jitter.
+Settings can be scaled back to 80k/5k later in training to reduce jitter.

+## Neural State Machine

-TODO: Agent changes behavior depending on observations (see [wall jump example](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Learning-Environment-Examples.md))
+TODO: Agent changes behavior state depending on observations.